devtosxn/docker-django-api/README.md

 [![Black Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-This is a simple Quotes API project that allows users to create, read, edit and update quotes.
+This is a simple Quotes API project that allows users to create and read quotes.
 It uses Docker and Docker Compose for a consistent and easy development.
-It also includes Postgres for the database and the Django Rest Framework.
+It also includes Postgres for the database and the Django Rest Framework for developing the APIs.
 The project is written in Python and follows best practices for Django development.

 ## Technologies